taey16/taey16.github.io/_posts/2023-05-01-[-Generative-models-Diffusion]-Dataset-Generation-for-Recognition.md

 </p>

 ##### Progressive estimatation of Eq.[$$\ref{ddpmsample}$$].
-The Following examples are results of the Eq.[$$\ref{ddpmsample}$$].
+The following examples are results of Eq.[$$\ref{ddpmsample}$$].
 Samples drawn from the normal distribution (left-most images) progressively go to corresponding samples as if they are drawn from the true distribution (right-most images).

 <p align="center">
 <img src="https://raw.githubusercontent.com/taey16/taey16.github.io/main/assets/diffusion/progressive_actually_qt.png">
 </p>

 #### Conditional DPM
-The conditional DPM is a variant of the diffusion process conditioned on the class label, sgementation mask, CLIP/LAION embeddings, etc. We denote these various conditions as a random variable, $$ c $$ (for simplicity), where the true distribution of the random variable, $$ c $$, is known as a part of the observation.
+The conditional DPM is a variant of the diffusion process conditioned on the class label, segmentation mask, CLIP/LAION embeddings, etc. We denote these various conditions as a random variable, $$ c $$ (for simplicity), where the true distribution of the random variable, $$ c $$, is known as a part of the observation.
 Then, previously mentioned Eq.[$$\ref{diffusionforward}$$] changes the form such that

 \begin{align}
 \label{cdiffusionforward}